Jase, Lauren & Clint: Major Competitions

 In June 2024, Jase & Lauren launched a Hide & Seek competition across Melbourne.
 The winner would receive $250,000 less $1 for every second they were not found.
 The competition was restricted to the hours of 6 am to 6 pm and the team stated they were not hiding in a school, hospital or private house.
 Clues were announced via radio and social media.
 The competition concluded on 17 July 2024 after 5 days.
 The team were found in a vacant office building in South Melbourne.
 The winners receiving a total of $84,323.

-In September 2024, to celebrate the teams 100th show, Jase & Lauren offered Melbourne listeners the opportunity to win $100,000 over a two week period.
+In September 2024, to celebrate the teams 100th show, Jase & Lauren offered Melbourne listeners the opportunity to win $100,000 over a two-week period.
 The contestants joined the team in studio, between 7:00 am – 9:00 am.
 The winner requiring to nominate the exact minute the prize was on offer during the two hour window.

 In June 2025, Jase & Lauren played another Hide & Seek competition across Melbourne.
 This time the team not knowing their hiding location, giving listeners clues based on what they see and hear.
 The hunt officially began at 8 am on Thursday, 19 June and concluding at 4 pm on Sunday 22 June, after 79 hours in hiding.
 The winner Charles received $94,477 after finding the trio at 16 Sandilands St in South Melbourne.

+In February 2026, Jase & Lauren broadcast live from California as part of their ‘Californian Road Trip’ promotion, giving listeners the chance to win a holiday to the United States.
+The show broadcast from several locations across the state, including Los Angeles, Palm Springs and San Francisco.